anionDev/Adame/Reference/generatedfiles.md

 ## ApplicationProvidedSecurityInformation.xml

 Typically located in `./Configuration/Security`.
-This file can contain some security-related information which can be used by Adame to improve the security of the applicationenvironment.
+This file can contain some security-related information which can be used by Adame to improve the security of the application-environment.

 ## Networktraffic.Generated.rules